tenzop/retgridcode/README.md

 # retgridcode
-Code that  i worked on for retgrid
+Code that  i worked on for retgrid.